Crusading movement: Crusader states and Cyprus

 The four Crusader states established Catholic rule in the Levant and strengthened commercial links between the region and Catholic Europe.
 Their limited economic surpluses were directed chiefly towards military needs.
-Edessa, the earliest and weakest, fell after a failed alliance with Zengi's Muslim rivals, the Artuqids.
+Edessa, the weakest, fell to Zengi after a failed attempt to ally with his Muslim rivals, the Artuqids.
 Internal strife undermined Jerusalem, leaving it vulnerable to Saladin's conquest, though the Third Crusade regained much of the coast.
-Antioch and Tripoli entered union after a succession war.
-After Frederick II's Crusade, absentee monarchs left Jerusalem under regents, sometimes chosen by their opponents.
-By the Mamluk advance, the Frankish East had fragmented into competing lordships and communes.
+Antioch and Tripoli were united after a succession war.
+After Frederick II's crusade, the kings of Jerusalem were mostly absent, and the kingdom was ruled by regents, sometimes appointed by their opponents.
+By the Mamluk advance, the Crusader states had fragmented into competing lordships and communes.

-Cyprus, a day's sail from Syria, was a vital crusading base and refuge.
-From 1269, its kings claimed Jerusalem, although the Sicilian Angevins contested this from 1277.
+Cyprus, a day's sail from Syria, was a vital crusading base.
+From 1269, its Lusignan kings claimed Jerusalem, although the Sicilian Angevins contested this from 1277.
 The Black Death and shifting trade routes led to decline c.
 1350.
 A Cypriot Crusade on Alexandria provoked Genoese reprisals, leading to the sack of the main port of Cyprus, Famagusta.
-After the Lusignan dynasty ended in 1474, the island passed to Venice but fell to the Ottomans in 1570–71.
+After the Lusignan dynasty ended in 1474, the island passed to Venice.